 Regardless of the problems he is working to help solve, Eric's approach reflects his belief in the importance of cogent analysis, effective communication, and a focus on the client's bottom line.

-Eric serves on the governing Council of the American Bar Association’s Public Contract Law Section.
+Eric recently ended a three-year term on the governing Council of the American Bar Association's Public Contract Law Section.
 He has written extensively on government contract matters and frequently lectures and conducts training on government contracting, cybersecurity, export controls, and intellectual property issues.

 Represented language services firm in appeal of a claim to the Armed Services Board of Contract Appeals (ASBCA) based on constructive changes in a contract for the creation of maintenance manuals.

 Assisted HVAC manufacturer in educating prime contractors and Department of Defense customers concerning availability of non-availability exception to Buy American Act restrictions.